Propeller

 Shaftless

 A rim-driven thruster integrates an electric motor into a ducted propeller.
-The cylindrical acts as the stator, while the tips of the blades act as the rotor.
+The cylindrical duct acts as the stator, while the tips of the blades act as the rotor.
 They typically provide high torque and operate at low RPMs, producing less noise.
 The system does not require a shaft, reducing weight.
 Units can be placed at various locations around the hull and operated independently, e.g., to aid in maneuvering.
 The absence of a shaft allows alternative rear hull designs.[40]

 Toroidal